mackenzieg/mackenzieg.github.io/src/data/projects/microplastics-resonator.md

 ## Cavity Resonator Design
 There are lots of good resources that can be found online for designing cavity resonators.
 I found this article to be particularly helpful: [here](http://www.physics.usu.edu/Wheeler/EM/Notes/EMNotes15Waveguides.pdf).
 In summary the whole system can be characterized by the resonant frequency equation for the TE101 mode:

 ![Resonant Rquation](https://wikimedia.org/api/rest_v1/media/math/render/svg/6444444c53951ef6ae840da977f52ecaa9358ecd)

+Based off of the properties within the cavity resonator the resonant frequency will change.
+Using the fact that water with microplastics has a different dialectric constant and loss tangent, the resonant frequency and magnitude should change.

 Here are some of the interesting results from the design.
 ### E Field Concentration